Find Grad Schools

 39 Yearly Graduations

 Kansas State University is the 2nd most popular school in the nation for students seeking a master's degree in agricultural business.
 Roughly 20,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-During the 2020-2021 academic year, 39 people received their master's degree in agricultural business from K -State.
-Of these students, 62% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 39 people received their master's degree in agricultural business from K -State.

 #3